 Regular reporting of national health expenditure is vital to understanding the health system and its relationship to the economy as a whole.
-In 2019-20:

-- total health spending was \$202.5 billion, equating to \$7,926 per person - health spending increased by 1.8% in real terms, which was lower than the decade average of 3.4% - in the first year of COVID-19, government health spending increased faster while non-government spending reduced compared to previous years.
+- Total health spending was \$241.3 billion, equating to \$9,365 per person. - Health spending increased by 6.0% in real terms, which was higher than the decade average growth of 3.4% per year. - Government health spending increased by 9.5% while non-government spending was estimated to decline by 2.4% in 2021-22.

-Cat. no: HWE 87
+Cat. no: HWE 93